 Wanna be a wall-climbing ninja, shoot yourself out of a cannon, or spar with a kangaroo?
-Well, it’s all possible at one of Korea’s trick art museums.
+Well, it’s all possible at the Alive Museum in Seoul.

-These optical illusion museums are not new here.
+Optical illusion museums are not new in Korea.
 In fact, I’ve seen many an eye-bending photo floating around the internet for quite a few years now.
 Using the centuries old trompe l’oeil art technique, these museums “deceive the eye,” and allow you to become part of a 2 dimensional painting, that appears 3D.

 It turns out that trick eye museums aren’t just a Korean thing anymore.
 They’ve now expanded into Singapore, China, Vietnam and Thailand, with the first European location planned for Istanbul, Turkey.
 Shirley informed me that Hong Kong’s trick art museum was so popular, that it was impossible to get a clear shot without someone else’s body parts in the photo.
 Kinda defeats the whole purpose of an optical illusion if you ask me…